 Q. What specific gaming applications are you thinking about?

-A. Think about players cards.
-They are pretty constrained to one property or a small group of properties on the Strip.
-There could be a universal gaming identity which allows you to take your players rewards across properties.
-There’s a real advantage in an ability to engage consumers in a more consistent way for the total experience.
-It could include on-property plus online.
+A. Consider players’ cards; they are pretty constrained to one property or a small group of properties on the Strip.
+However, envision a universal gaming identity that allows you to take your players’ rewards across properties.
+This could offer a real advantage, fostering engagement with consumers more consistently for the total experience.
+Furthermore, the engagement might extend to on-property and online interactions.
 It could also include automated retail as part of that experience.

 If you accrued a certain number of rewards, you would be able to use those in a variety of ways whether it’s in an automated retail context, gaming online or even cross-property.

 Q, What is the goal for this vending machine at Black Fire Innovation?

 A. We want to demonstrate the power of the technology in a way that people can appreciate.
 Moreover, there is a new method to enable use cases involving confidential information securely and privately using the blockchain.

 We’re transitioning from a world where centralized databases store all data.
 Data is now moving to a distributed networking kind of environment, and that’s a good thing from both a privacy and security point of view.
 It can open up new ways of doing business that expand opportunity for the hospitality, gaming and vending industries.

 Images courtesy of Civic Technologies and Networld Media Group.